Early Education Center – Preschool & PreK Program (Downtown Children’s Center)

 About

-Early Education Center – Preschool & PreK Program (Downtown Children’s Center) includes kindergarten readiness, emergent curriculum, literacy activities, learning circle time, math activities, and social skills.
-Children take part in art, music, gardening and science activities, and both free and structured play.
-The program also includes exploratory play in a supervised setting.
+The Early Education Center – Preschool & PreK Program (Downtown Children’s Center) offers a play-based and academic Preschool and PreK program that includes emergent curriculum, literacy activities, math activities, and learning circle time.
+Children take part in art, music, gardening and science activities, as well as both free and structured play and exploratory play in a supervised setting.
+Daily activities also focus on social skills and follow an anti-bias curriculum, with a policy to refrain from any religious instruction and worship.

 • Ages: 2–5 years old